I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Evelyn’s smile softened, though the faint furrow of her brows lingered, betraying a trace of doubt as she processed Adeline’s words.
 She opened her mouth as if to say something, but a soft shuffle of feet interrupted her, and a servant approached the group, who leaned in and murmured something low and discreet into Catherine’s ear.

-A spark of excitement flashed in Catherine’s eyes before she accepted a glass bowl from the servant with effortless grace, passing it to her husband.
+A twinkle of excitement flashed in Catherine’s eyes before she accepted a glass bowl from the servant with effortless grace, passing it to her husband.
 With a serene smile, she turned to the room, moving with the practiced ease of a hostess in command, her presence both poised and welcoming.
-Lifting her glass, she tapped her diamond ring against her wine glass, the soft chime cutting through the hum of conversation as all eyes turned to her.
+Lifting her glass, she tapped a silver spoon against her wine glass, the soft chime cutting through the hum of conversation as all eyes turned to her.

 “Welcome, everyone, to our week-long event,” she began, her voice warm yet commanding.
 “Thank you for joining us here in our little abode.
 I trust the activities I’ve planned will provide you with plenty of enjoyment.”
 She glanced at the assembled guests, smiling.
 “I’ve placed an itinerary in each room.
 I have designed them with some free time for you to relax or entertain yourselves as you see fit.
 To conclude our welcome drinks, we have a small activity.”

-Catherine’s lips curled into a playful smile, her eyes sparkling with a hint of mischief.
-“Each of you will pick a number from Arthur,” she said, her voice light but purposeful, leaving a trail of anticipation in the air.
+A playful smile curved Catherine’s lips, her eyes sparkling with a hint of mischief.
+“Each of you will pick a number from Arthur,” she announced, her voice light but purposeful, leaving a trail of anticipation in the air.

 She paused, giving the room a moment to settle into the unfolding mystery.
 “Once you have your number, find your partner and introduce yourselves,” Catherine said, her smile widening as she watched her guests.
 “There are prompts, in case you’re feeling shy about sharing a bit of yourself.
 If you find yourself paired with someone, you already know too well,”—her eyes flicked momentarily to Pierce, a knowing glint in her gaze — “let me know, and we’ll see if we can arrange a swap.”

-A few minutes later, Adeline’s gaze landed on the crisp, deliberate strokes forming an ‘eight’ on her paper.
+A few minutes later, Adeline focused on the crisp, deliberate strokes forming an ‘eight’ on her paper.
 Evelyn, beside her, was already reading her own paper, a small, excited exhale escaping her lips as she saw ‘two’.

-Pierce held up his own paper with a flourish.
-“Four,” he announced, his voice cheerful, before he and Evelyn set off to find their respective partners.
+With a flourish, Pierce held up his own paper.
+“Four,” he announced cheerfully, then turned to follow Evelyn as they set off to find their respective partners.

 “I have the number eight,” a deep voice cut through her thoughts—smooth as silk, almost too casual.